adner/adner.github.io/_posts/2025-12-30-agent-365-notifications.markdown

 ```csharp
 builder.AddAgent<MyAgent>();
 ```
-We inject the tooling we need to use the A365 Tooling Servers:
+We inject the services we need to use the A365 Tooling Servers:

 ```csharp
 builder.Services.AddSingleton<IMcpToolRegistrationService, McpToolRegistrationService>();
 builder.Services.AddSingleton<IMcpToolServerConfigurationService, McpToolServerConfigurationService>();
 ```
-This allows the agent to use the MCP Servers that are defined in [`ToolingManifest.json`](https://github.com/adner/Agent365_Notification_Sample/blob/main/notification-agent/ToolingManifest.json).
+This allows the agent to load the MCP Servers that are defined in [`ToolingManifest.json`](https://github.com/adner/Agent365_Notification_Sample/blob/main/notification-agent/ToolingManifest.json).
 For our agent, these are:

 - **mcp_MailTools** that allows the agent to send and reply to emails.
 - **mcp_WordServer** that lets the agent reply to comments in Word documents, among other things.

-In [`MyAgent.cs`](https://github.com/adner/Agent365_Notification_Sample/blob/main/notification-agent/Agent/MyAgent.cs) we wire up the three handlers that our agent needs:
+In [`MyAgent.cs`](https://github.com/adner/Agent365_Notification_Sample/blob/main/notification-agent/Agent/MyAgent.cs) we wire up the three activity handlers that our agent needs:

 ```csharp
 public MyAgent(AgentApplicationOptions options,